epfl-ada/ada-2020-project-milestone-p3-p3_adaptateur/README.md

 - hater/lover behavior description (proportion and extraction of common features)
 - hater/lover evolution along time

 **Effect of popularity over appreciation:** figure out whether popularity can influence statistically the appreciation of other nodes.
-Specifically, determine the influence of haters/lovers combining with their popularity using a regression method.
+Specifically, determine the influence of haters/lovers combining with their popularity using a classification method.

-**Community Effect:** Create clusters of highly connected users and analyze if their like/dislike likelihood is influenced by the community.

 # Proposed timeline